 The B-1 performed excellent service during Operation ENDURING FREEDOM, the Afghanistan campaign in 2001:2002.
 The bombers would fly out of the island of Diego Garcia in the Indian Ocean loaded with JDAMs, then orbit the battle theater, waiting to be informed of a target.
 The flight crews would receive targeting information over a data link, load it into bombs and set fuzing options, and then proceed to the target area to drop the bombs.
 They would then return to orbit and wait for a new target.
 Although there was no real opposition in the air to US forces, one B-1 was lost in early December 2001, due to an engine fire that occurred shortly after takeoff.
 The four crew members ejected and were recovered safely.

 The B-1 was heavily involved in Operation IRAQI FREEDOM, the invasion of Iraq in the spring of 2003.
 Although B-1s only flew 2% of the sorties, they dropped 2,100 JDAMs, or half the total expended.
-Each B-1 carried 24 900 kilogram (2,000 pound) JDAMs, usually split between penetrators with short delay fuzes and contact detonated bombs.
-About a dozen B-1Bs were flown from Oman in support of the operation.
-They were used in "quick reaction" strikes in attempts to kill Iraqi leadership.
-The main problem with the 900 kilogram JDAM was that it was far too destructive for attacks on urban targets.
-A smaller munition was required, and in 2005 the Air Force introduced carriage of a 225 kilogram (500 pound) JDAM on the B-1.
+Each B-1 carried 24 900-kilogram (2,000-pound) JDAMs, usually split between penetrators with short delay fuzes and contact detonated bombs.
+About a dozen B-1Bs were flown from Oman in support of the operation, being used in "quick reaction" strikes in attempts to kill Iraqi leadership.
+The main problem with the 900-kilogram JDAM was that it was far too destructive for attacks on urban targets.
+A smaller munition was required, and in 2005 the Air Force introduced carriage of a 225-kilogram (500-pound) JDAM on the B-1.
 This fit required no changes in software, but it did dictate modifications to bomb racks.

 As the conflict in Iraq stretched out, the Bone became a highly preferred weapon, in effect a strategic bomber operating in the tactical close support role.
 It could carry a heavy warload of guided munitions and loiter for long periods of time, dispensing bombs on request for pinpoint strikes on targets.
 It also proved useful in simple intimidation: troops would call in a B-1B to perform a fast low-altitude pass over an area infested with hostiles, with the thunderous noise of a huge dark aircraft streaking overhead and tossing out flares proving entirely unnerving.
 Certainly the type has more than lived down its early disappointments as a conventional strike aircraft.

 One problem that showed up in the Afghanistan and Iraq operations was that B-1 aircrews had no way of directly confirming a target themselves before weapons release, requiring the crew to call in a fighter to check the target, a process that was inefficient and still prone to deadly errors.
 With the B-1B continuing in intensive combat, the Air Force set up a fast-track program to qualify the Lockheed Martin Sniper XR targeting pod on a B-1B, mounted on one of the forward fuselage pylons, with the pod going into service in late 2008.
-The targeting pod could be used to confirm targets, evaluate strike damage, and in principle perform high-precision strikes with laser-guided bombs (LGBs).
+The targeting pod can be used to confirm targets, evaluate strike damage, and perform high-precision strikes with laser-guided bombs (LGBs).
 It is controlled by the OSO using a hand controller and a laptop computer, with the DSO having a laptop as well as a backup.

 The number of B-1B bases was reduced from five to two, including Ellsworth AFB in South Dakota and Dyess AFB in Texas.
 There were some observers who suspected that the drawdown in B-1B stocks was just a prelude to phasing the machine out completely.
 It would be deeply ironic for the B-1B to be retired while the B-52H remains in service, but that remains to be seen.
 In fact, in late 2004, confronted with the obvious utility of the aircraft, seven of the 33 machines retired were brought back into service.
 Six of these machines actually still were in service, flying as temporary backups to frontline aircraft then being upgraded.